josbeir/cakephp-docs-md/docs/2/en/appendices/2-3-migration-guide.md

   allow specifying extra tag for wrapping current page number.
 - For methods: `PaginatorHelper::prev()` and `PaginatorHelper::next()` it
   is now possible to set the `tag` option to `false` to disable the wrapper.
-  Also a new option `disabledTag` has been added for these two methods.
+  Also a new option <span class="title-ref">disabledTag</span> has been added for these two methods.

 ## Testing